Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 The Role of Global Defence Primes in a Sovereign Strategy

-While this paper acknowledges the challenges posed by over-reliance on global defence primes, it is essential to recognise their critical role in Australia’s defence ecosystem.
-Rather than decoupling, Australia should pursue a hybrid approach, leveraging collaborative models that:
+While this paper identifies the challenges posed by over-reliance on global defence Primes, it is equally essential to recognise their critical and perpetual role in Australia’s defence ecosystem.

 Challenges with Current Australian Defence Industry Practices